antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - **Production**: Deployed from the main branch
 - **Development**: Local development environment
+- **Preview**: Vercel preview deployments for pull requests

 ### Monitoring and Analytics

 - No specific monitoring or analytics tools are currently implemented.
 - Future implementation could include tools like Google Analytics or Vercel Analytics.
 - Language-specific analytics tracking will be implemented to measure performance by language.
+- Error tracking will be added for production monitoring.

 ### Internationalization